50-Miler Award: Award

 The 50-Miler Award is presented as a cloth or leather patch and as a decal.
-The award may not be worn on the uniform but is affixed to equipment such as backpacks or vehicles, or sewn onto items such as patch vests or blankets.
-The 50-Miler Award was established in April 1956, along with the Historic Trails Award.
+Currently, the award patch features a horseshoe and bike wheel, while the previous version included only a hiking boot and paddle.
+The patch may not be worn on the uniform but is affixed to backpacks or sewn onto items such as patch vests or blankets.
+A hiking staff shield may also be purchased.